privacyidea/privacyidea/doc/configuration/caconnectors.rst

 You can use privacyIDEA to enroll certificates and assign certificates to users.

-You can define connections to Certifacte Authorities, that are used when enrolling certificates.
+You can define connections to Certificate Authorities, that are used when enrolling certificates.

 .. _fig_caconnector: